-When it comes to figuring taxable income for our employees, it can be difficult to sort out what's taxable to the employees and what is not.
+When it comes to figuring taxable income for your employees, it can be difficult to sort out what's taxable to the employees and what is not.
 It seems like every kind of income is taxable, but that's not necessarily true.

 Taxable Pay and Benefits

 All payments your business makes to employees for work are taxable, including

-All tip income.
-Tip income is included with all other income in the relevant boxes on Form W-2.
+All tip income is included with all other income in the relevant boxes on Form W-2.
 Notice that allocated tips (those determined by a formula for all tipped employees) are to be shown in Box 8, but not in other income items.

 Employee commissions are included in taxable income.
 If an employee received advance commissions for services to be performed in the future, those commissions are, in most cases, taxable when received by the employee.

-Taxable Benefits and Other Payments
+Non-Taxable Benefits and Other Payments